 In 2013, when the mindfulness programme at the Palace of Westminster was established, its architects brimmed with hope and expectation.
 A radical transformation of politics was envisaged, with the UK at the heart of a family of mindful nations.
 Two years later, rhetoric undimmed, the Mindful Nation UK report gushed about pioneering a National Mental Health Service “to support human flourishing and thereby the prosperity of the country.”
-Not much evidence of that, is there?
+Not much evidence of any of that, is there?
 The gift to the nation turned out to be a decade’s worth of tame self-management programmes that have barely dented the status quo.

 |